Citytracking/dotspotting/README.md

 Right now, the version number for Dotspotting is: **"Super Alpha-Beta Disco-Ball"**.

-Also, if you haven't already read the [the introductory blog post at Dotspotting](http://content.stamen.com/working_on_the_knight_moves) you should do that now.
+Also, if you haven't already read the [the introductory blog post about Dotspotting](http://content.stamen.com/working_on_the_knight_moves) you should do that now.

 Dependencies
 --